joedf/LibCon.ahk/LibCon_docs.md

 ----
 ```
-Description: Opens up a New/Sepera Console Window that 'belongs' (attached) to the current
+Description: Opens up a New/Seperate Console Window that 'belongs' (attached) to the current
              AutoHotkey Thread.
 Also, Sets the Library's Global variables:
              Stdout (Object) and Stdin (Object)
+       Note: Only one console is allowed per process.
       Input: None
      Output: Success is Non-Zero, Failure is Zero
 ```